sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 F | The job has failed. |

-TO | Because of a time out, the job was terminated, the time limit is usually specified in the job script, or partition configuration. |
+TO | Because of a time out, Slurm terminated the job.
+The time limit is usually specified in the job script or partition configuration. |

 For more detailed metrics on your job, view your job in the Slurm / Job Metrics Grafana Dashboard.

-Cancel your job
+Cancel the job

 View job output

+Before submitting more jobs, it’s often useful to understand what nodes and partitions are available, and which are already busy.
 To view more details about your cluster, use thesinfo command.

 Example command